 Related: The Kansas-Nebraska Act defined Kansas’s northern boundary, and the Cast Iron Monument defined its northeastern point.

-President Franklin Pierce signed the Kansas-Nebraska Act on May 30, 1854.
-Nebraska’s more northerly location limited slavery’s chance.
-However, Kansas was not so lucky.
+President Franklin Pierce signed the Kansas-Nebraska Act on May 30, 1854, and the most turbulent period in Kansas history began.
 The long Kansas-Missouri border opened Kansas Territory to invasion.

-Territorial Gov. Andrew Reeder arrived in Kansas on October 7, 1854.
-The fort provided offices across from the old military prison.
-He lived in The Rookery at Fort Leavenworth.
+Territorial Governor Andrew Reeder arrived in Kansas on October 7, 1854.
+The fort provided offices across from the old military prison, but he lived in The Rookery at Fort Leavenworth.
 Reeder remained at the fort for only two months before moving to present-day Shawnee.

 The territory built a Governor’s Mansion for Reeder at present-day 10910 W. 60th St., Shawnee.